esoadamo/thesis/chapters/Profiles.md

 ### Needs not covered

 The company would definitely benefit from a scaleable virtual machine management that is not dependent on the current state of their ISP.
 Next, the company should implement some form of least-privilege separation between users accessing the virtual machines, that would streamline onboarding and offboarding of employees, perhaps best with a SSO from a single identity provider.
 Lastly, a more robust solution for sharing larger files should be put in place in order to prevent data loss or data leak.

+## Shared needs and problems

+It is evident that there exists a pattern among the profiles, which can be categorized as a list of shared problems or needs which any user of any category may encounter.
+These problems or needs include:

+- passwords or secret  sharing and synchronization
+-  backing up important data
+- malware endpoint protection
+- sharing of documents.

+It is notable that the requirement for backing up data is not comparable between string data for personal use or for long-term data preservation dictated by law for companies.
+Despite these differences in scale, it is observed that almost every profile includes these needs in some form or another.
+We may conclude that it would be beneficial to find a solution that addresses these needs, as it would lower the risk of setting up things incorrectly or insecurely and cover most of the needs by itself.
+It is important to note that when discussing password management or sharing passwords with others, we will also consider identity management services that can be used for single sign-on.
+This thesis proposes that not having to input any password is generally more secure than having a specifically generated password for each account.
+The reason behind this is that a general user does not have the necessary capacity, knowledge, or skills to manage their passwords securely in the long term.
+By preferring services that provide a single sign-on service, the user does not need to keep more than a few passwords, mainly for the service itself and for other services that do not support any form of single sigle sing-on authentication.